AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 ### Create post-processing workflow models {#create-post-processing-workflow-models}

-Post-processing workflow models are regular AEM workflow models.
+Post-processing workflow models are regular [!DNL Experience Manager] workflow models.
 Create different models if you need different processing for different repository locations or asset types.

 Processing steps should be added based on needs.
 You can use any supported steps available, as well as any custom-implemented workflow steps.